A Regular of Finchley Dog Walker Haunt is Coldfall Woods

-One of the reasons I started this business as a London dog walker was because, alongside a passion for dogs, I’m also a great lover of the outdoors.
-Recently I took advantage of a nice sunny Autumn day and decided to go on one of my favourites walks to date: Coldfall Woods.
+One of the reasons I started this business as a London dog walker was that, I’m also a great outdoor lover alongside a passion for dogs.
+Recently I took advantage of a lovely sunny Autumn day and decided to go on one of my favourite walks to date: Coldfall Woods.

 I usually do a couple of laps of the woods, taking in the fresh air and wonderful sights of the British wildlife such as squirrels and birds, before I go onto Muswell Hill Fields, which attaches to the wood and the cemetery.
 This is a wide-open field great for relaxation for me and excellent for the dogs to run freely.
 There’s also a play area by one end, which means that if you bring your pooch along, there’s something for the kids too!